First Order Reactions in Chemistry

 - k is the rate constant

-The rate constant is a specific constant for each reaction at a given temperature.
-It is independent of the concentration of the reactants.
+The rate constant (k) is specific to each reaction at a given temperature and is independent of reactant concentrations.

 Equipment and Techniques